 8.3 What to do with the Interface

 Formed interfaces must be removed to avoid degradation beyond the maximum allowable contamination of the products.
-After the interfaces have been removed, they must be reprocessed to deliver saleable products.
-It is, however, more economically appealing to blend the interface into one of the adjacent products, by adding it to one of the products’ tanks.
-In this case, it is important to ensure the product specifications are still met, otherwise the product will be downgraded.
+After removing the interfaces, they must be reprocessed to deliver saleable products.
+It is, however, more economically appealing to blend the interface into one of the adjacent products by adding it to one of the products’ tanks.
+In products’, it is important to ensure the specifications are still met, otherwise the product will be downgraded.

 Further separation is typically done by arranging products in ascending or descending order of product quality or density.
-The correct batching sequence can reduce the interface volume and thus the amount of contamination.
-As the requirements – with regards to fuel specifications- in Africa aren’t that restricting yet, the interface mixture is usually added to the diesel tank.
-(In Africa) Diesel is commonly used as separating product between other hydrocarbon products.
-In countries where the contamination criteria are more stringent, the use of pigs will become necessary to ensure that for example, the kerosene (with a high sulphur content) doesn’t contaminate the diesel (lower sulphur content).
+The correct batching sequence can reduce the interface volume and, thus, the amount of contamination.
+As the requirements – regarding fuel specifications- in Africa aren’t that restrictive, the interface mixture is usually added to the diesel tank.
+(In Africa) Diesel is commonly used to separate products from other hydrocarbon products.
+In countries where the contamination criteria are more stringent, pigs will become necessary to ensure that, for example, the kerosene (with a high sulphur content) doesn’t contaminate doesn’tsel (lower sulphur content).

 8.4 Interface Processing

 Interfaces typically represent 5-10% of batches.
-The interface that must be diverted to a separate tank is referred to as transmitting, it is diverted to avoid contamination of the adjacent batches.
-These interfaces and transfixes no longer adhere to the required specifications and standards but cannot simply be discarded as it will lead to a great loss in profit.
+The interface that must be diverted to a separate tank is referred to as transmitting; it is diverted to avoid contamination of the adjacent batches.
+These interfaces and transfixes no longer adhere to the required specifications and standards but cannot simply be discarded, as it would lead to a great loss in profit.

 8.4.1 Transmix reprocessing